Interesting & Fun Facts About Solar Power

 Here are some fun facts about solar energy:

-far higher if people knew the benefits of solar power.
+benefits of solar power.

 - There is enough sunlight that falls on the Earth's surface